JayalalKJ/skin_microbiota/README.md

 ## Funding and acknowledgements

 This research was funded by Innovation Norway grant **2021/312146**, Norwegian Research Council grant **NFR 328654**, Skattefunn grant **15732**, and EU grant **IGNITION 101084651**.

-The authors would also like to acknowledge Randi Olsen at the Advanced Microscopy Core Facility at UiT – The Arctic University of Norway for assistance with sample preparation for SEM microscopy.
+Jayalal K. Jayanthan’s PhD research was funded by UiT – The Arctic University of Norway through the SECURE project, Cristin grant ID 2061344.

 ## Conflict of interest

 The authors declare no conflict of interest.

+##Contact

+Jayalal K. Jayanthan
+PhD Candidate, 2021–2026
+Seafood Science Research Group
+The Norwegian College of Fishery Science
+Faculty of Biosciences, Fisheries and Economics
+UiT – The Arctic University of Norway
+Muninbakken 21, 9019 Tromsø, Norway
+jayalal.p.kalathil@uit.no

 ## License

 This repository is distributed under the MIT License.